 The K-12 Small School Continuum Model at Village Academy is a unique public school model that is designed to provide a continuous and nurturing educational experience for students in a small school environment.
-Village Academy currently enrolls students in grades Kindergarten through 11th grade and a grade level will be added to the school each year.
+Village Academy currently enrolls students in grades Kindergarten through 11th grade.
 By the 2010-2011 school year, Village Academy will enroll students in grades Kindergarten through 12th and will encompass an elementary, middle, and high school on one school campus.
 Additionally, Village Academy offers an extended day program, which is open from 2:00 p.m. to 7:00 p.m., Monday through Friday, with additional extended time on Saturday and during summer months.
 The extended day program offers structured academic instruction, homework assitance, recreational activities, and a healthy snack each day.
 Extracurricular activities and clubs include computers, sports, dance, art, and music.
+There are no eligibility criteria required for students applying to this program.